 Community Patrons do not have ILL privileges at the Hunt Library.
 Community Patrons who wish to make interlibrary loan requests, borrow books, or access electronic resources may use the Volusia County Public Library.

 The Hunt Library has reciprocal borrowing agreements with three area colleges and universities:

-To obtain a Community Patron status card from the Hunt Library, students from these institutions must present their valid college ID card and a current photo ID.
+Guests from these local institutions may obtain a Community Patron card from the Hunt Library by presenting their valid college ID card and a current photo ID.
 Borrowing privileges will be activated immediately, and the new patron may check out up to two (2) items.
-The Community Patron card will be mailed to the patron's stated address to confirm validity.
-For each subsequent visit, patrons must present their community patron card as well as their institution ID and may have checked out a maximum of two items at any time.
+The Community Patron card will then be mailed to the patron's stated address to confirm validity.
+For each subsequent visit, patrons must present their community patron card as well as their institution ID and may have a maximum of two items checked out on their account at any time.

 Hunt Library does not provide Interlibrary Loan service to students from other academic institutions.

 Fines are assessed only on high-demand items such as Recalled items or Reserves.
 Recalled items accrue fines at $2.50 per item per day and cap at $50.00.
 Reserve materials that are kept past the three-hour check out period accrue fines at $.50 per item per hour or part of an hour and a cap at $50.00.

 An overdue notice will be sent two days after the due date.
 A second notice will be sent as a follow-up reminder ten days after the due date.
 Twenty days after the due date, the patron will be billed $75.00 for the lost item, and all applicable overdue fines.

 Some Lost items will be assessed and billed for the full replacement value if the library determines they are out of print or difficult to replace.